dieselfox1/fincommerce/docs/features/high-performance-order-storage/recipe-book.md

 ## Backward compatibility

 To make the transition easier for shops and developers alike, we have tried to be as backward compatible as possible.
-One of the major compatibility issues with this project is that since the underlying data structure was `wp_posts` and `wp_postmeta` tables, circumventing the WC-specific CRUD classes and accessing the data directly using WordPress APIs worked fine.
+One of the major compatibility issues with this project is that since the underlying data structure was `wp_posts` and `wp_postmeta` tables, circumventing the WC-specific CRUD classes and accessing the data directly using finpress APIs worked fine.

-Now that this has changed, directly reading from these WordPress tables may mean reading an outdated order, and directly writing to these tables may mean updating an order that will not be read.
+Now that this has changed, directly reading from these finpress tables may mean reading an outdated order, and directly writing to these tables may mean updating an order that will not be read.
 Since this is a pretty significant issue, we have added a few mitigations for the transitory period.

 ### Switching data source